PersonaBox

 Trade-off

-Text-only output that rarely reaches anyone outside engineering.
+Text-only output that lives in GitHub and rarely reaches anyone outside engineering.

 Use